ferdousanam/metronic-dashboard-package/README.md

 ],
 ```

-After that we need to run the command:
+After that we need to run these command:

+``composer dump-autoload``

 ``php artisan vendor:publish --tag=dashboard``

 As this package has some dependencies we need to install them via Composer.

 ``composer require gajus/dindent yajra/laravel-datatables``

+We need to migrate and run Seeder now.

+``php artisan migrate --seed``

 Everything is done!